-Review what other people see on your timeline?
-This is a perfect way to check that your mother or boss won't see what you don't want them to.
+Review what other people see on your Timeline.
+Click “View As” for the perfect way to check that your mother or boss won't see what you don't want them to.

 Who can see what others post on your timeline?
 As above, you have flexibility with options ranging from Everyone to Friends of Friends to custom lists.
 Using this in conjunction with manually approving what photos and updates you've been tagged in goes a long way to keep prying eyes away from more sensitive Facebook updates.